AgyLuczak/INFORMAL-ENGLISH-QUIZ/README.md

 In order to achieve the strategy goals, the following features are included on the website:

-- A welcome message at the top of the Home Page stating clearly it is an Informal English Quiz
+- A welcome message at the top of the Home Page stating clearly it is an Informal English Quiz.
-- A hero image showing people chatting in a pub where people are likely to use Informal English
+- A hero image showing people chatting in a pub where people are likely to use Informal English.
-- A favicon with Union Jack which is displayed next to the URL of the site in a browser's address bar to indicate that the quiz is about the English language
+- A favicon with Union Jack which is displayed next to the URL of the site in a browser's address bar to indicate that the quiz is about the English language.
 - Navbar and buttons to navigate easily between the pages.
 Exit buttons allow  users to quit the quiz.
-- Instructions page which can be easily accessed through the navbar and the Instructions button
+- Instructions page which can be easily accessed through the navbar and the Instructions button.
 - Clear text and hero image which will be responsive on different devices.
 Right level of contrast between the text and the background.
 - Play again button if users want to do the quiz again.
 The questions and the order of the answers are shuffled to make the quiz more challenging.
 - Submit form at the end of the quiz where users can save their score after entering their name.